Xianbei: Han-Xianbei intermarriage

-Marriages to Han elite families were encouraged, and the Northern Wei started to arrange for Han Chinese elites to marry daughters of the Tuoba in the 480s.
-More than fifty percent of Tuoba Xianbei princesses of the Northern Wei were married to southern Han Chinese men from the imperial families and aristocrats from southern China of the Southern dynasties who defected and moved north to join the Northern Wei.
-Some Han Chinese exiled royalty fled from southern China and defected to the Xianbei.
-Several daughters of the Xianbei emperor Xiaowen of Northern Wei were married to Han Chinese elites, the Liu Song royal Liu Hui, married Princess Lanling of the Northern Wei, Princess Huayang to Sima Fei, a descendant of Jin dynasty (266–420) royalty, Princess Jinan to Lu Daoqian, Princess Nanyang to Xiao Baoyin, a member of Southern Qi royalty.
-Emperor Xiaozhuang of Northern Wei's sister the Shouyang Princess was wedded to the Liang dynasty ruler Emperor Wu of Liang's son Xiao Zong.
+In the 480s, the Northern Wei started promoting marriages between women from the Tuoba royal family and elite Han men in the provinces to integrate their wealth into the state-controlled political and economic structure.
+Of the 50 recorded Northern Wei princesses, around half married southern Han Chinese men.
+Among these men, half were from aristocratic or royal families from the Southern dynasties who defected and moved north to join the Northern Wei.
+Several daughters of Emperor Xiaowen were married to Han elites.
+The Liu Song royal Liu Hui married Princess Lanling, Princess Huayang was married to Sima Fei, a descendant of Jin dynasty (266–420) royalty, Princess Jinan to Lu Daoqian, and Princess Nanyang to Xiao Baoyin, a member of Southern Qi royalty.
+Emperor Xiaozhuang's sister the Shouyang Princess was wedded to the Liang dynasty ruler Emperor Wu of Liang's son Xiao Zong.